en

 These two small knives may seem interchangeable at first glance, but their uses in the kitchen are distinctly different.
 The paring knife, usually around 8 to 10 cm, is a precision tool designed for detailed tasks: peeling a clove of garlic, hulling strawberries, or removing the eyes from a potato.
 Its small, straight blade is perfect for working by hand, without a cutting board.

-The utility knife, on the other hand, is a little longer, often between 12 and 16 cm, which allows it to perform intermediate functions between a paring knife and a chef's knife.
-It is particularly useful for quickly cutting fruit, preparing boneless meats, cutting small to medium-sized vegetables or filleting small fish.
-In short, it offers freedom of movement and reach that the paring knife does not have, without being bulky like a large knife.
+The utility knife, on the other hand, is a little longer, typically falling within a mid-range blade length suited to everyday kitchen tasks, which allows it to perform intermediate functions between a paring knife and a chef's knife.
+It is particularly useful for quickly cutting fruit, preparing boneless meats, cutting small to medium-sized vegetables, or filleting small fish.
+In short, it offers freedom of movement and reach that the paring knife does not have, without being bulky like a large knife—qualities many cooks also appreciate in a petty knife or small chef knife.

 Why choose a Japanese utility knife?

-At Stay Sharp, our utility knives are sourced directly from reputable blacksmiths and workshops.
-Each piece is selected for its balance, its blade profile suited to everyday use, and its sharpening quality upon leaving the workshop.
+At Stay Sharp, our utility knife selections are sourced directly from reputable blacksmiths and workshops.
+Each piece is chosen for its balance, its blade profile suited to everyday use, and its sharpening quality upon leaving the workshop.
 The result: a responsive, reliable tool that's pleasant to handle even for repetitive tasks—the kind of knife you end up reaching for as a reflex, no matter the recipe.
+This ease of handling is also why many cooks rely on utility knives for daily prep.

 Who is the utility knife best suited for?